#59 Etta

 Why would someone do that on purpose?

-I think even did it at the same time with my mother.
+I think even did it at the same time with my mother, we can get a two-for-one deal.
+Package deal.

-I'm just saying, in science, if you read the New England Journal of Medicine, it's a big
+I'm just saying, it's science.
+If you read the New England Journal of Medicine, it's like

 So I reach out to other hypnotists, all of whom pretty much hang up on me once I explain the project.